-get away with not modeling failures, variability in disk performance cannot be ignored.
-To highlight the importance of benchmarking individual disks for their I/O bandwidth, the bars in figure 8 labeled Hom (Homogeneous) show the predicted times when MRCute does not account for disk performance heterogeneity, and instead, uses a constant value for the disk I/O bandwidth in the analytical model.
+Bad machines.
+To account for disk performance variability, MRCute maintains statistics regarding the disk bandwidth of individual machines.
+To highlight the benefits of such benchmarking, the bars in figure 7 labeled Hom (Homogeneous) show the predicted times when MRCute does not account for disk performance heterogeneity, and instead, uses a constant value for the disk bandwidth in the analytical model.
 Since the performance of the disks on individual nodes varies, such an approach underestimates the reduce phase time which leads to a high prediction error.
-To account for this variability, MRCute maintains statistics regarding the disk bandwidth of individual machines in the datacenter.
-In practice, this can be obtained by profiling the machines periodically, for instance, when they are not allocated to tenants.